As of: 07/2025

 The objective of the reforms is to unbundle the state-owned ESKOM Group, establish an independent transmission system operator and align the energy supply with renewable energies.
 They include an amendment to the Electricity Regulation Act of 2006, which will also allow private providers to feed electricity from renewable energies into the grid in the future.
 This will result in increased competition within the energy market.

-2) Expansion of grid infrastructure and renewable energies:
+2) Expansion of grid infrastructure, renewable energies and increasing energy efficiency

 The energy transition also entails investigating the potential for hydrogen production.
-On behalf of the BMZ, KfW is financing a programme to develop a sustainable hydrogen economy in South Africa with funds from the German Federal Ministry for Economic Affairs and Climate Action.
+On behalf of the BMZ, KfW is financing a programme to develop a sustainable hydrogen economy in South Africa with funds from the German Federal Ministry for Economic Affairs and Energy (formerly Ministry for Economic Affairs and Climate Action).
 Pilot projects relating to the industrial production and use of green hydrogen are being supported.
 To date, the production of hydrogen has been more expensive than the generation of energy from fossil fuel sources of energy.
 Financial support for these projects is intended to improve their profitability.
-From Germany’s perspective, cooperation with South Africa in the production of green hydrogen could prove to be of strategic importance.
+From Germany’s perspective, cooperation with South Africa in the production of green hydrogen could prove to be of strategic importance in terms of energy security.

 Using wind or solar power, for example, requires skilled workers.
 It is also important to equip the large number of young unemployed people with qualifications for a future-oriented labour market.